 - starts on the chest, tummy and back, before spreading to the face, neck and arms

 - normally fades and disappears within 2 days

 Not sure if the rash is roseola?

-Read more about other causes of rashes in babies and children.
+Read more about other rashes in babies and children.

 What to do if your child has roseola